 ICT

-• engage actively in the study of business and digital technology in order to develop;
+- Engage pupils in the study of business and digital technology and develop practical skills in using software applications.

-• understand the changing role of digital technologies in business and economic activities;
+- Evaluate the role of technology in business communication, business operation and economic activities.

 Pearson BTEC Level 1/Level 2 First Award in Information and Creative Technology